ztp-at/RKSV/README.md

 	       ./verification_state.py <state> readUsedReceiptIds <file with one receipt ID per line>

 This script manages the verification state if multiple related DEPs need to be verified.
 A state store is a simple JSON file.
-It conains a list of used receipt IDs and a list of cash register states.
+It contains a list of used receipt IDs and a list of cash register states.
 The cash register states record the start receipt of a cash register, the last verified receipt, the last known turnover counter (if available) and whether or not the next receipt has to be a